JefeLitman/VideoDataGenerator/README.md

 - `frame_size`: Default None, it specifies the final image size to return after applying transformations.
 None means the original size and you must pass the size in a tuple like `(width, height)`.
-- `video_frames`: Default 16, it specifies the final video frames to return.
+- `video_frames`: Default None, it specifies the final video frames to return.
 - `temporal_crop`: Default is `(None, None)`, it specifies what type of operation over the temporal axis must be done.
 For more information read the below section.
 - `video_transformation`: Default None, it specifies what transformation